BrightspaceUILabs/wizard/README.md

 </d2l-labs-wizard>
 ```

-In the component using this, make sure you call `next` on the wizard when
+In the component using this, make sure you call `next` on the wizard.

 ```js
 restart() {